What to Know Before Buying a House Together Unmarried

 What to Consider Before Taking the Leap

-Consider the details
+Consider the Details

-Will you both keep separate bank accounts and set up direct deposit for the mortgage payments?
-What about utilities, who will pay those?
+- What about utilities, who will pay those?
 Will you each pay certain utilities, or will one of you write a check to the other to cover your share?

 Some people choose to keep a joint bank account into which they deposit money to cover any and all house expenses.
 And keep the rest of their money separate.